+The proposal is a prerequisite to go to an oral examination.
 The resolution proposal and the oral exam tests the broad learning objectives of the compulsory elements in the 1st semester.

 The basis for the 48 hours of group work is a short description of the tasks which includes: